crpalmer/pi-setup/README.txt

+To setup a new install, insert an sdcard into a linux laptop and make sure all the partitions are unmounted.
+For example:

+sudo umount /dev/sdc1
+sudo umount /dev/sdc2

-To setup a new install, flash the latest img and setup the initial wifi config something like:
+flash the latest img and setup the initial wifi config something like:

 sudo dd if=/tmp/2016-05-27-raspbian-jessie-lite.img of=/dev/sdc
 sudo cp wpa_supplicant.conf /media/crpalmer/*/etc/wpa_supplicant/

+update the password for the network in that destination file

-sudo vi /media/crpalmer/networking/interfaces
+sudo vi /media/crpalmer/*/etc/network/interfaces
   and change wpa-conf to wpa-roam wherever it appears

 Insert the sdcard and boot up the pi and then: